FindMySchool LogoFindMySchool

 Chestnut Grove Academy is a shining example of what a modern London state school can be: academically rigorous, creatively inspiring, and deeply inclusive.
 It proves that a comprehensive intake can achieve elite results without turning into an exam factory.
 Best suited to families who value creativity and diversity, and whose children will thrive in a busy, structured, and high-energy environment.
 The main challenge is securing a place; for those who do, the opportunities are boundless.

 Yes.
 The school was rated Good by Ofsted in 2024 and has maintained high standards since.
-Its academic results are outstanding, with 2024 GCSE outcomes ranking in the top 13% of schools in England.
+Its academic results are strong, with 2025 GCSE overall outcomes ranking around the top 21% of schools in England.

 Admissions are coordinated by Wandsworth Council.
 You can apply for a Specialist Place (Art or Languages) by taking an aptitude test in Year 6.
 Regular places are allocated by ability banding (using the Wandsworth Test) and then distance.

 The catchment varies by year and band.
-In 2024, the last distance offered for a general place was 0.797 miles.
+Families should check Wandsworth's current secondary transfer timetable and the school's latest oversubscription information rather than relying on a historic furthest-distance figure.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Yes.
 The Sixth Form is popular and successful, offering a wide range of A-levels and BTECs.
 It attracts internal applicants and external students from across London.